GoodCartel/Land/README.md

 ## Deployment

+### Deployment flow

+Just having a ready source code (or bytecode) doesn't give you much - you also need to deploy it somewhere.
+You can think of deployment as similar to releasing a version of your traditional application, except that all blockchain deployments are permanent and immutable.

+However, being permanent and immutable only refers to the blockchain in question.
+Nothing stops you from starting a new blockchain.
+And this is exactly what local development tools, including unit testing, do: they make it easy and fast to reset the blockchain state, essentially starting a new blockchain.

+So when developing contracts on your local machine you can (and should) utilize local blockchains which are easy to reset.
+Development tooling mostly handles this automatically in the background, but if needed you can also run a local blockchain explicitly.

+Once you are ready to deploy your code to some real blockchain, which can't be reset, you should start by deploying to some test network blockchain.
+Each EVM blockchain, such as Ethereum, has one or more testnets which are meant for testing.
+You can get testnet Ethers for free, which you can then use for deployments and transactions.
+Testnets are good especially for collaborative testing: doing manual tests which require multiple parties, since multiple parties can't utilize your local blockchain.

+After testnet, the next logical step is deploying to mainnet.

+### Deploying the example contract

 To deploy the example contract to the Sepolia testnet, you should:

 1. Have an account (a wallet) with enough Ether for deployment